-Bone loss and muscle atrophy occur in the microgravity environment in space, but it is not well understood how cells including bone and muscle cells sense gravity.
-The purpose of this study is to elucidate how cells sense gravity.
-The ultimate goal is to understand the mechanism by which living organisms perceive mechanical stimuli including gravity, at a wide range of levels from cells, tissues, organs, to individuals.
+Bone loss and muscle atrophy occur in the microgravity environment of space.
+However, it remains poorly understood how cells including bone and muscle cells sense gravity.
+The purpose of this study was to elucidate how cells sense gravity.
+The ultimate goal is to understand the mechanism by which living organisms perceive mechanical stimuli, including gravity, at a wide range of levels from cells, tissues, organs, and individuals.

 I. Observation of the response of cells to gravity

-In order to observe the response of cells to gravity in real time, we have developed a fluorescence microscope system that generates gravity by centrifugal force (picture, Japanese Patent Application No. 2016-043814).
+In order to observe the response of cells to gravity in real-time, we developed a fluorescence microscope system that generates gravity by centrifugal force (picture, Japanese Patent Application No. 2016-043814).
 By remotely controlling the CMOS camera and LED light source during rotation, we succeeded in imaging changes in cell morphology under gravity.
-In addition to this, we are currently developing an inverted centrifugal microscope that is more suitable for observing cultured cells.
-In the future, we will observe the displacement of intracellular organelles such as mitochondria under the load of gravity to elucidate the gravity sensing mechanism of cells.
+In addition, we are currently developing an inverted centrifugal microscope that is more suitable for observing cultured cells.
+In the future, we will observe the displacement of intracellular organelles, such as mitochondria, under the load of gravity to elucidate the gravity sensing mechanism of cells.

 II.
-Role of mechanosensitive ion channels on cellular response to gravity
+Role of mechanosensitive ion channels in cellular response to gravity

-In previous studies, we found that decreased YAP activity may play an important role in the process by which bone differentiation of mesenchymal stem cells is suppressed in a simulated microgravity environment.
-We also found that activation of the YAP requires activation of a protein called protein kinase C (PKC).
+In previous studies, we found that decreased YAP activity may play an important role in the process by which the bone differentiation of mesenchymal stem cells is suppressed in a simulated microgravity environment.
+We also found that the activation of YAP requires the activation of a protein called protein kinase C (PKC).

 This study was supported by a Grant-in-Aid for Scientific Research on Innovative Areas [No. 15H05936].